ezbc/ezbc.github.io/_posts/brewing/2015-10-07-barley-wine.md

 I'm fueling my obsession with rye.
 This American Barleywine will have a lighter body than an English, have slightly spicy mouthfeel from the rye, and lemony aroma from Amarillo hops.
-American Ale Wyeast will be the Barleywine to fruition at 9% ABV.
+American Ale Wyeast will bring the Barleywine to fruition at 9% ABV.

 Find the recipe